 Another way to get Gold status is if you are a MileagePlus Premier Gold member.
 Through the RewardsPlus Program, you’ll be given complimentary Gold status with Marriott.

 And finally, with the recent merger of SPG and Marriott, you can link your Marriott and SPG accounts and get matched to Marriott Gold status if you have SGP gold status.
-This means that cards like the American Express Platinum Card offer you Hilton Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!
-Not a bad deal.
+This means that cards like The Platinum Card® from American Express offer you Hilton Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!
+Click here to apply.

 Now on to the benefits….
 You can check out the differences of benefits for the different levels of Marriott Rewards Elite status here (or in the chart below), but I’ll go over some of the benefits that stick out for Marriott Gold Elite status and provide a few comparisons to what other programs offer.